Team-Potion/transcribe-audio-files/README.md

 - `--confidence_threshold` (float, optional): The minimum confidence threshold for considering transcribed words.
 Default is 0.45.
 - `--device` (str, optional): The device to use for processing.
 Default is "cuda".
 - `--num_workers` (int, optional): The number of worker processes to use for parallel processing.
 Default is 2.
+- `--checkpoint_interval` (int, optional): The number of audio files to process before saving the processed files list to disk.
+Default is 10000.

 ## Performance

 Running on an Ubuntu 22.04 LTS workstation with an Nvidia GPU (GeForce RTX 3090) using the default settings, 200 waveform audio files (90% are comprised of only a single sentence with the remaining 10% averaging 10 sentences per audio file) are transcribed in about 2 minutes.

+Running on an AWS-hosted Ubuntu 22.04 LTS instance (type: g5.2xlarge) using the default settings, 140,000 waveform audio files (90% are comprised of only a single sentence with the remaining 10% averaging 10 sentences per audio file) are transcribed in about 16 hours.

 ## Acknowlegment